dsldevkit/dsldevkit.github.io/pages/format/format_guide.md

 ## Rule

-A Rule consists of locators which are applied to one or more grammar elements in a fashion - a formatting directive is expressed with such a coupling, i.e. for element do what where.
+A Rule consists of locators which are applied to one or more grammar elements in a fashion - a formatting directive is expressed with such a coupling, i.e. for *element* do *what where*.

 ```